richardstartin/richardstartin.github.io/_posts/2020-01-26-roaringbitmap-performance-tricks.md

   }
 ```

-After I did some profiling, it turned out that the reason `DataInputStream` was so bad was because every time you read a `long` it assembles the bytes!
+After I did some profiling, it turned out that the reason `DataInputStream` was so bad was because every time you read a `long` it assembles it from the bytes!
 This big chunk of code was taken from [`DataInputStream`](https://github.com/openjdk/jdk/blob/a8a2246158bc53414394b007cbf47413e62d942e/src/java.base/share/classes/java/io/DataInputStream.java#L419).

 ```java
     public final long readLong() throws IOException {